-The diagnosis of JIA is suggested by the history and by objective signs of arthritis on the physical exam.
+The diagnosis of JIA is suggested by the history and by objective signs of arthritis on the physical exam or imaging studies of the joints.
 Blood tests can help to confirm the diagnosis and to exclude other causes for these symptoms.
 Anemia, in the face of increased white blood cells and platelets, is often present at the time of diagnosis.

 How is Juvenile Idiopathic Arthritis treated?

 The goal of therapy is to provide symptomatic relief, to preserve long-term joint function, and to prevent related complications such as eye involvement.
 The primary medicines used are anti-inflammatory medicines and, more recently, low-dose immune modulating drugs that seem to normalize the over-exuberant immune system.
 Physical and occupational therapies are also important components of treatment.